ForgeRock/exampleOAuth2Clients/iOS-AppAuth/README.md

             // . . .
         ```

-        > The OP and RP properties can also be made available as global variables or in other ways.
         It seems reasonable to assume that an app represents a single OAuth 2.0 Client or OIDC Relying Party.
+The OP and RP properties can also be made available as global variables or in other ways.

     0. <a id="simple-app-request"></a>Making authorization request

         [Back to Copy 'n' Paste](#simple-app)

         The AppAuth SDK allows for obtaining an authorization code and manually exchanging it for a token at the OP's `token_endpoint`.
 Alternatively, the code exchange can be performed automatically.
-In this example we will follow the latter pattern by adding the following method to the main class (via an extension):
+In this example, we will follow the latter pattern by adding the following method to the main class (via an extension):

          ```swift
         // ViewController.swift